BlinkDL/ChatRWKV/docs/tutorial.md

 # How to run ChatRWKV step-by-step guide

+This is a community guide.
+You are welcome to improve it.

 In this tutorial, we will guide you through the process of running ChatRWKV, a conversational interface to the RWKV models.
 We will cover the steps necessary to download the source code, create a virtual environment, install requisites, and launch ChatV2.
 Additionally, we'll show you how to customize ChatV2 to get the best experience possible.

 ## Prerequisites